-In addition to this outdoor experience, candlelight tours will be offered through the eight rooms of the Manor House will be decorated by theme and color with natural flora and greenery inspired by the Foys’ Colonial through Victorian family history – with a few contemporary flourishes to echo the family’s four centuries in coastal North Carolina.
+In addition to this outdoor experience, candlelight tours will be offered through the eight rooms of the Manor House, each room with a live specially decorated by theme and color with natural flora and greenery inspired by the Foys’ Colonial through Victorian family history – with a few contemporary flourishes to echo the family’s four centuries in coastal North Carolina.

 Advanced tickets are required for candlelight tours.

 Don’t forget to shop local at the Christmas Arts, Crafts & Gift Show — a two-day shopping experience featuring local arts and crafts vendors.
 Get in the Christmas spirit by meeting Mr. & Mrs. Claus, finding that something special for the stockings, home and hearth.
 See below for more information.

 All proceeds benefit historic Poplar Grove, a non-profit 501(c)3 since 1996.

 Poplar Grove Foundation, Inc. is dedicated to conservation, education, and preservation.